 A variant of interest is a SARS-CoV-2 variant that, compared to earlier forms of the virus, has mutations that are predicted to lead to greater transmissibility, evasion of the immune system or diagnostic testing, or more severe disease.

 A variant of concern has been observed to be more infectious and more likely to cause breakthrough infections.
 The Delta and Omicron variants fall under this category.

 A variant of high consequence is one for which current vaccines do not offer protection.
 No SARS-CoV-2 variants currently fall under this category.

-Use of mRNA platform technology, such as that used in the Pfizer-BioNTech and Moderna vaccines, allows companies to create a new vaccine, or a booster, more quickly than with viral-vector or protein-based methods.
-Those companies have begun adjusting the vaccines to target the variants and are testing these adjustments in animals.
-The clinical trial process is shorter for adjusted vaccines, compared to the trial process used to obtain emergency-use authorization.
+mRNA vaccine technology, used in the Pfizer-BioNTech and Moderna vaccines, allows companies to create a new vaccine, or booster, more quickly than with viral-vector or protein-based methods.
+Drug companies have created versions of the vaccines to target known variants.
+The clinical trial process for adjusted vaccines is shorter than the trial process used to obtain emergency-use authorization.

 Since most coronaviruses have regions of their spike proteins in common, some scientists are exploring the possibility of developing a "pancoronavirus" vaccine to target those shared regions and provide protection against variants and other types of coronaviruses.